Barcelona injury crisis deepens: Key player to miss action after El Clasico loss

 “First-team player Pedri has suffered a tear in the distal biceps femoris muscle of his left thigh.
 The player’s recovery will determine his return to action.”

-The 22-year0old has been Hansi Flick’s most dependable performer this season, starting all 13 of Barcelona’s competitive matches and accumulating over 1,000 minutes, more than any other player in the squad.
+The 22-year-old has been Hansi Flick’s most dependable performer this season, starting all 13 of Barcelona’s competitive matches and accumulating over 1,000 minutes, more than any other player in the squad.

 He also featured in all four of Spain’s World Cup qualifiers between September and October, and the heavy workload now appears to have taken its toll, with fatigue and overuse likely behind his latest injury setback.